barney0/WU-STHACK-2019/README.md

 We will not detail all SQL Injection tested using 'single quote', "double quote" and so on...
 Here, it is an interger based!

-We need to know the right number used by the database.
+We need to know the right number of columns used by the database.
 Using "order by" with 5 columns, we get an error:

 ![order_by](/order.png)